Eternity Law International News Crypto License in Slovenia

 Get cryptolicense in Slovenia: Application and Licensing

-Applicants for Slovenia cryptocurrency license have to prepare a collection of documentation that proves their operations are MiCA-compliant.
+Applicants for Slovenia cryptocurrency license have to prepare a comprehensive application package that proves their operations are MiCA-compliant.
 This might consist of corporate governance details, capital ratios, operating procedures, and computer systems for security.
 For entities that have already undergone the previous registration system, supervisory authorities can have easier assessment procedures when they reuse available information Actual evaluation times span from a few months to one year, according to the complexity of an applicant’s operations.

 Upon successful authorization, your company will be registered in Slovenia Crypto License Register as a CASP.
 This will show its legal status in EU single market structure.